wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= 13.0.3 =

+**We're very sorry regarding the previous update because we had a lot of changes on v13.0, we worked almost 1 year for this update and considered all situations and many tests, anyway try to update and enjoy the new features!**

+- Fixed critical issue when some PHP modules such as bcmath are not enabled. it caused a fatal error, the purpose flag `platform-check` from Composer has been disabled.
+- Fixed the "Connect to WordPress RestAPI" message while loading the admin statistics' widgets, the uBlock browser extension was blocking the WP-Statistics's requests.
+- Fixed the upgrade process issue, one of the previous action was calling and that caused the issue, that's now disabled.
+- Disabled some repair and optimization table queries during the initial request.
+- Minor Improvements.

 = 13.0.2 =

 **New Feature**